Ryan King is a Principal Engineer at Color Genomics. Previously Ryan was leading infra at Twitter and Chan Zuckerberg Initiative.

 On build health, like how often our master branch is green has gone from somewhere in the high 80 percent most of the time to mid to high 90 percent of the time.
 That's somewhat of a proxy for developer productivity, because if that's broken, you can't merge any code.”

 "Thankfully, I've used a few other merge queuing systems before, so I was familiar with the concepts, but the docs were enough for us to get up and running and get the initial integration going.
-We had some questions after that, but we were able to get it 89 percent done ourselves, and then work with the aviator team to refine and fix our configuration over time."
+We were able to get it 89 percent done ourselves, and then worked with the Aviator team to refine and fix our configuration over time."

 Aviator’s documentation was able to help the Color team quickly onboard and pilot MergeQueue for their usecase.